 - Practice thinking before doing/talking: Thinking before you talk or do something will allow you to foresee the results that your actions can bring about.
 If you can master this art, you can avoid a lot of rash decisions and unfavorable results.

 - Practice saying no to temptations: The third drink that you are craving for might just be too much.
 And just because you want to doesn’t mean you need to.
 Know the difference.
-Going for what you want might give you instant gratification but
+Going for what you want might give you instant gratification but it generally comes with excess calories, a dent in your wallet or even regret.
+So, practice saying no to your temptations.

 Patience is the most important quality that can help you to overcome the big hurdles and make big changes in life.